Zayn-Rekhi/CS180GroupProject/README.md

    - `ClientTests.java`
    - `DataTransferTests.java`
    - `ServerTests.java`
+   - `BlogPostsPanelInterfaceTests.java`
+   - `ViewPostsPanelTests.java`
+   - `FriendsPanelInterfaceTests.java`
+   - `LoginPanelTests.java`
+   - `MainTests.java`
+   - `MyPostsPanelTests.java`

 ## Class Descriptions

+### BlogPostsPanel.java

+The BlogPostsPanel class is a user interface component designed for the social media feed, built using Java Swing.
+It allows users to:

+- View and interact with posts in a feed.
+-Create new posts.
+- Comment, like, or dislike posts and comments.
+- Navigate to other sections of the platform, such as viewing their posts or managing friends.

+Key Features:
+1. Post Management:
+Users can create posts by entering a title and description.
+Posts are displayed with details, including the author, creation date, likes, and comments.
+Dynamic updates allow new posts to be added to the feed in real-time.

+2. Comment Interaction:
+Comments can be added to posts.
+Users can like, dislike, or delete comments (if permissions allow).
+Dynamic updates allow new comments to appear instantly.

+3. Likes and Dislikes:
+Users can like or dislike posts and comments.
+Buttons dynamically update based on whether the user has already interacted with the post/comment.
+Navigation:

+4. Navigation buttons allow users to switch to other sections:
+Add Friends
+View My Posts
+Sign Out

+5. Server Integration:
+Communicates with the server using DataTransfer objects to handle actions like creating posts, adding comments, and updating likes/dislikes.

 ### Comment.java
 The comment class represents a comment made by a single user who "owns" the comment.